 If you owe spousal support in Illinois, and you get remarried, you are still required to continue making alimony payments.
 Your new marriage does not give you the right to terminate your alimony obligations.
 However, certain other factors such as a change in employment, impairment of current or future earning capacity of either party, increase in income, and many other factors that a court may consider in a determination to increase, decrease or terminate maintenance, could warrant a modification.

 Reimbursement May Be Available for an Unreported Marriage

 If the receiving spouse gets remarried or begins to cohabitate in a “resident, continuing, conjugal-basis” and they fail to disclose their new marriage in a timely manner, or if they actively work to conceal their marriage, they do not have a right to keep cashing spousal support checks from their former partner.
 If the paying spouse kept paying alimony because they were unaware of their former partner’s remarriage, then full reimbursement for any overpayment may be available.

 Get Help from Our Illinois Divorce & Family Law Attorneys Today

 At Keller Legal Services, our family lawyers have extensive experience handling matters involving spousal support and remarriage.
-To find out more about what our legal team can do for you, please do not hesitate to contact us at 630-868-3093 (Wheaton office) or at 630-859-2801 (Aurora office).
+To find out more about what our legal team can do for you, please do not hesitate to contact us at 630-868-3093 (Wheaton office) or at 630-859-2801 (Aurora office), or 630-505-1515 for our Naperville office.
 We always offer fully personalized legal guidance to our clients.